kikocorreoso/tutormagic/README.rst

-tutormagic extension for the IPython notebook
+tutormagic extension for the Jupyter notebook
 =============================================

-IPython magics to embed http://www.pythontutor.com within an IFrame in the IPython notebook using the code from an IPython code cell.
+IPython magics to embed http://www.pythontutor.com within an IFrame in the Jupyter notebook or to open a new tab in the browser using the code from an IPython code cell (IPython kernel).

 Install
 -------